arabine/wav-svg/README.md

 The WAV samples are always between [-1.0 +1.0] (min and max of a sinus) and are normalized between [0 500] during the transformation, for the first channel.
 All other channels are located under the previous one with a 500 Y-axis offset.
 There is theorically no limitations on the number of channels.

+The X-axis step is generated to keep a constant space between samples.
+For WAV generation, the X-axis points are not used.

 Acknowledgements
 -------